Examination Day and Testing

 - You are the person named on the scheduling permit for the examination.

-- You will not give, receive, or obtain any form of unauthorized assistance during the examination or during breaks.
+- You will not seek, provide, or obtain any form of unauthorized assistance during the examination or during breaks.

 - You will not have prohibited materials, including formulas, study materials, notes, papers, or electronic devices of any kind in your possession while you are in the secure areas of the center.